 Teddy stared at the phone in disbelief, before slamming it down on the table.
-He blew out the candle, then proceeded to take a chug straight from the bottle.
-He looked out the window into the black night
+He blew out the candle, then proceeded to take a chug of wine straight from the bottle.
+He looked out the window into the black void of night.

-Chloe, meanwhile, blew out her candle, then succumbed to pouring herself another glass of wine and took a sip, desperately awaiting the sound of her husband’s car pulling into the garage.
+Chloe, meanwhile, blew out her candle, then succumbed to pouring herself another glass of wine, hopelessly awaiting the sound of her husband’s car pulling into the garage.
 One of the few highlights of her day was greeting her husband at the door.
 For the first time, she realized how pathetic it was.